jotadiego/Lambad/README.md

 111.263; 114.264; 108.265; 100.266; 33.267; : 268
 ```

-Back to Church encodings, the church emoji ⛪ is represented in UniCode as a sequence of three bites `0xE2 0x9B 0xAA` or, in decimal, `226, 155, 170`.
-Thus, the Lambad church encoding can be given as `226.256;155.;170:`.
+Back to Church encodings, the church emoji ⛪ is represented in Unicode as a sequence of three bytes `0xE2 0x9B 0xAA` or, in decimal, `226, 155, 170`.
+Accordingly, the Lambad church encoding can be given as `226.256;155.;170:`.